DiazOlveraCo/py-autovod/README.md

 ## Transcription

-To use this feature:
-- Configure the transcription settings in `config.ini`
+Audio transcription is done with OpenAI's Whisper ASR.
+This feature can be configured in `config.ini`

 ## Contribution